 NOVA recognizes that literacy is critical for success in all content areas.
 While students have consistently scored above the state in ELA, we recognize the need for continuous improvement in order to maintain our high standards of academic excellence.
 Performance gaps persist between sub groups and the general student body.
 It is important to isolate and target resources and strategies to closing those gaps.
-This goal will measure outcomes as related to the following State and Local Priorities: 1, 2, 4, 7
+This goal will measure outcomes as related to the following State and Local Priorities: 1, 2, 4, 7 for SBAC English on the 2019 test.
+English SBAC assessment.
+2022 English SBAC assessment.
+2024 SBAC English test.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 SBAC English 65.4% of students met or exceeded standards for SBAC English on the 2019 test.
-60.2% Met or Exceeded Standards on 2021 English SBAC assessment.
-70% of students will meet or exceed standards on the 2024 SBAC English test.
 SBAC English Sub Groups No Emerging Bilinguals and 27.3% of Students with Special Needs met or exceeded standards for English on the 2019 test.
 Foster Youth sub group population too small/not reportable.
 10.0% of Emerging Bilinguals (ELs) and 36.4% of students with special needs Met or Exceeded Standards on 2021 assessment.
 Foster youth sub group population too small/not reportable.
-10% of Emerging Bilingual and 34% Students with Special Needs will meet or exceed standards for English on the 2024 test.
+EL: 16.67% Met Standard Foster: no reportable data - data groups too small SpEd: no reportable data - data groups too small 10% of Emerging Bilingual and 34% Students with Special Needs will meet or exceed standards for English on the 2024 test.
 ELPAC 41.4% of Emerging Bilinguals scored Level 4 on the 2019 ELPAC.
 32.3% of Emerging Bilinguals scored Level 4 on 2021 Summative ELPAC.
+39.58% of Emerging Bilinguals scored Level 4 on 2022 Summative ELPAC.
 45% of Emerging Bilinguals will score Level 4 on the 2024 ELPAC.
 EL Reclassification Rate The reclassification rate in 2020 was 38.1% The reclassification rate in 2021 was 1.9%.
+The reclassification rate in 2022 was 22.95%.
 The reclassification rate will increase to 40% in 2024.